Ellie Wilson

-Eloise Jayne Wilson (born 11 May 1997) is an English footballer who plays as a defender for A-League Women club Melbourne City.
-She previously played for Reading F.C.,Bristol City, London Bees, Sheffield United, and Wolverhampton Wanderers.
+Eloise Jayne Wilson (born 11 May 1997) is an English footballer who last played as a defender for A-League Women club Melbourne City.
+She previously played for Reading F.C., Bristol City, London Bees, Sheffield United, Wolverhampton Wanderers, and Melbourne Victory.
 She has represented England Women's national team at under-19, under-20 and under-23 level.
 She has also represented Team GB at the World University Games in 2017.

 Club career

 Reading, 2014–2015

 Wilson played for Reading for the 2015 FA WSL season.
 She made two appearances for the team.
 Reading finished in first place with a record securing promotion to FA WSL 1 for the 2016 season.

 Bristol City, 2016–2018

 Wilson signed with Bristol City in January 2016 ahead of the 2016 FA WSL season.
 She made 11 appearances for the team and helped secure a second-place result with a record and promotion to FA WSL 1.